santimat/js-course-juandelatorre/README.md

 ### Function Declaration & Function Expression

--   Difference btw these.
+-   Difference between these.
-    Function Declaration log in completly.
+    Function Declaration logs in completely.
-    Space is reserve for Expression but is not asigned a function yet.
+    Space is reserved for Expression, but it is not assigned a function yet.

 ### Event Bubbling